-- Use by all staff of the 'Assess, Plan, Do, Review cycle. . - Regular observation of learning by SENco - Analysis of the attainment and achievement of pupils with SEND - Success rates in respect of IEP targets - Scrutiny of teachers' planning and pupils' work - The views of parents and the pupils - Regular monitoring by the SEND governor - Maintenance of assessment records that illustrate progress over time - Regular meetings between SENco, Head teacher, class teachers and TAs.
+- Use by all staff of the 'Assess, Plan, Do, Review cycle. - A whole school approach to identifying SEND, including completing "Cause for Concern" forms to record additional support or adaptations that may be needed for students. - Regular observation of learning by SENCo. - Analysis of the attainment and achievement of pupils with SEND. - Success rates in respect of IEP (My Plan/ EHCP) targets. - Scrutiny of teachers' planning and pupils' work. - The views of parents and the pupils. - Regular monitoring by the SEND governor. - Maintenance of assessment records that illustrate progress over time. - Regular meetings between SENco, Head teacher, class teachers and TAs.. - Regular meetings, including to update My Plans, between the class teacher, SENCo parents and students (where appropriate).